sanderhahn/go-bf/readme.md

 <!-- https://www.youtube.com/watch?v=G0-PxhDZV00 -->

-The runtime defaults to 10000, but sometimes its beneficial to limit or extend it fit the length of the text.
+The `-runtime` parameter defaults to 10000, but sometimes its beneficial to limit or extend it to fit the length of the text.
+The amount of manipulation can be controlled using `-manipulate`.
+Higher manipulation will result in more random programs and will take more time to converge.
+However the final program can also be a more compact.

 ```bash
 $ cat <<EOF | bfgen -runtime 20000